-Vitamin D is often called the ‘Sunshine Vitamin’ due to the fact that it’s produced in the skin by the body as a response to Sunlight exposure.
+Vitamin D is often called the ‘Sunshine Vitamin’ because it’s produced in the skin by the body as a response to Sunlight exposure.

 What is it?

 It’s a fat-soluble vitamin, meaning it’s can be absorbed along with fats in the diet and stored in the body’s fatty tissue and the liver.

 It’s a very important vitamin as its deficiency has been correlated with various cancer and other chronic illness.
 In particular, an adequate level of Vitamin D and an increased intake has been found to reduces the risk of breast cancer in pre-menopausal women.

 The benefits of Vitamin D are numerous, among others in protecting against:

 Many people, particularly women, are deficient In Vitamin D. One reason for this deficiency is that our best natural source of Vitamin D is sunlight, but these days we all try to stay out of the sun and use sunscreen (even in cosmetics and moisturizers) and the weather doesn’t help either, especially here in the UK where we get sun shines from May till September when lucky.